 Thank you for taking the time to read our annual water quality report.
 Each year, the City provides this report to inform you, our customers, about the quality of the water you drink.
 We are required to monitor your drinking water for specific materials or contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-In 2022, we conducted 1,593 drinking water tests across the Lomita Water System.
+In 2023, we conducted 3,826 drinking water tests across the Lomita Water System.

-Lomita Water is proud to have provided residents with reliable, healthy, and safe drinking water throughout 2022.
-As in 2021, Lomita Water supplied the entire City with water purchased from the West Basin Municipal Water District, while working on the Granular Activated Carbon filtration system to remove benzene from the water and enhance the water's aesthetics.
+Lomita Water is proud to have provided residents with reliable, healthy, and safe drinking water throughout 2023.
+Lomita Water continues to supply the entire City with water purchased from the West Basin Municipal Water District, while working on the Granular Activated Carbon filtration system to remove benzene from the water and enhance the water's aesthetics.
 The City also continues to work with the State to investigate the source of benzene detected in May 2019, at the City's single groundwater well, Well No. 5.

-The new Granular Activated Carbon filtration system at the Cypress Water Production Facility (CWPF) will enable the CWPF to return to normal full operations.
+The Granular Activated Carbon (GAC) filtration system project at the Cypress Water Production Facility (CWPF) will enable the CWPF to return to full operations.
 This is a project our residents have asked us to accomplish for many years, and the City is proud to bring it to life.
-(See Water System Information to learn more.)
+(See Upcoming Water Capital Improvement Projects to learn more.)